 Day 11: Fly to Pokhara

-Today, we wake up early for a short visit to the Muktinath.
+Today, we woke up early for a short visit to the Muktinath.
 This holy temple of Nepal is filled with Hindu and Buddhist pilgrims.
-Next, we drive towards other popular places such as Kagbeni and Jomsom, the headquarters of Muktinath.
+Next, we drive towards other famous places, such as Kagbeni and Jomsom, the headquarters of Muktinath.
 From here, we trace our route back to Pokhara.

 Day 14: Drive to Kathmandu

-After the wonderful morning in Pokhara, we hop on a bus taking us to Kathmandu.
+After the beautiful morning in Pokhara, we hop on a bus to Kathmandu.
 Drive along the Priitihve highway is full of the beautiful scene of rivers and hills.
 We get to Kathmandu only in the evening.
 However, we will have some time for last-minute shopping in Thamel.
 Later, we all enjoy our last meal together as a team.

 Note: Instead of a long drive, you can take a 25-mins flight from Pokhara to Kathmandu.
 This way, you will have some time to explore the beautiful city of Pokhara and Kathmandu.